Two children pulled from Pakistan cable car, helicopter rescue halted as night falls | Law-Order

 * Student pleas for help to be rescued

-(Adds detail on ground rescue in paragaphs 2-5, adds military confirming two rescued in paragraph 7) By Mushtaq Ali and Asif Shahzad
+(Adds details of video of rescue in paragraph 4) By Mushtaq Ali, Asif Shahzad and Gibran Naiyyar Peshimam

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)